Definition & Examples of Bankruptcy

 Bankruptcy is a legal process designed to help individuals and companies get a financial fresh start by discarding or making arrangements to repay unmanageable debt.
 It can also be a way for companies to end business and liquidate assets in an orderly way.

-The desired outcome of most bankruptcy cases filed by individuals is a discharge.
 A discharge is an order from the bankruptcy court permanently prohibiting any creditor from attempting to collect the discharged debt from the debtor.
 It's also known as a bankruptcy injunction.
+The discharge only occurs after the debtor has met all the terms of the bankruptcy agreement and payment plan or the court has ruled otherwise.
+Those terms will vary depending on the bankruptcy chapter.

 Types of Bankruptcy

-There are six type of bankruptcy, known as chapters:
+There are six types of bankruptcy, known as chapters:

 - Chapter 7 liquidation is by far the most common bankruptcy chapter for individuals.
 It calls for the sale of a debtor's nonexempt property.
 The proceeds are then distributed to their creditors.
 Chapter 7 liquidation is appropriate for individuals who do not have a regular income and cannot or do not wish to use Chapter 13's payment plan system.